marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/configure-terms-and-history.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: configure terms, canadian

 .. _configure-terms:

-.. index:: configure terms

-.. index:: canadian

 Configure Terms and History
 ***************************